ahmadalwareh/Python_Interview_Questions/questions/General Questions.md

     data_loaded = pickle.load(f)
 ```

-Pickling is useful for storing complex objects to a file or for sending them over a network connection.
+Pickling is useful for storing complex objects in a file or for sending them over a network connection.
 However, it is important to note that the pickle module is not intended to be secure, and it is possible to construct malicious pickle data that can execute arbitrary code when unpickled.
 Therefore, it is generally not recommended to use pickle to serialize and transmit sensitive data over untrusted networks or to unserialize pickle data from untrusted sources.

 ## 21- Does Python support multiple inheritance?